sue-wallace/transformde.github.io/README.md

 * [Data Engineer Professional](https://www.databricks.com/learn/certification/data-engineer-professional)
 * [Generative AI Engineer Associate](https://www.databricks.com/learn/certification/genai-engineer-associate)

-## 2. Useful resources
+## x.
+Useful software and tech stack

-Add in any useful resources for new data engineering starters here
+Add in any useful resources for new data engineering starters here.

+As a data engineer you should have a good understanding of python/pyspark and sql/sqpark sql.
+You should also have a good understanding of [spark](https://www.databricks.com/glossary/what-is-apache-spark) and distributed compute.

-## 4. Common Architectural patterns in data engineering
+## x.
+Common Architectural patterns in data engineering

 ### Medallion Architecture